ChimeHQ/RelativeCollections/README.md

 ## Concepts

 All the strutures here store relative data.
-This means that a given value is always dependent on the values that came before.
-If you're data fits into this model, it can help to improve the efficiency of applying mutations.
+This means that a given value has some kind of dependency on the values that came before.
+If you're data fits into this model, it can help to improve the efficiency of certain operations.

-These are very similar in concept to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)), and terminology used is similar.
+These are very similar in concept to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+But, a rope is typically used to store text data, these collections are more general-purpose.
+But, the terminology used is similar.
 Data is split into two components: `Value` and a `Weight`.
 The `Value` is independent, per-element data.
 The `Weight` is the per-element contribution.
-The full element data is reconstructed by combining all preceeding elements `Weight`.
+The full element data is reconstructed by combining all preceding elements `Weight`.

 To operate on the element `Weight`s, these collections need user-defined functions to perform addition, subtraction, as well as finding an initial value.
 However, if `Weight` conforms to Swift's `AdditiveArithmetic` protocol, most of these operations can be inferred.

 ## Usage

 Let's take a look at some real-world usage of a structure like this.
 Consider an application that works with text and needs to store information about each line in a document.
 Let's keep it simple and just record the range of each line, as `(start, length)`.
 This presents a problem when the text changes.
-Because the `start` value is absolute, you have update all subsequent entries.
+Because the `start` value is absolute, you have update all subsequent entries on an edit.

 This is a great example of relative data!
 The `length` is the independent value.
-As long as an edit does not occur within the line, the `length` value is not affect.
-The relative value is the `start` - it is defined as the sum of all preceeding lengths.
+As long as an edit does not occur within the line, the `length` value is not affected by edits.
+The relative value is the `start` - it is defined as the sum of all preceding lengths.

 Let's define a `Metrics` type that stores information about a line of text.
 You could put all kinds of stuff in here, like the height of a line, if it contains any non-UTF-8 data.
 But, let's keep it simple and just record offsets to any leading and trailing whitespace.